-Adding links to content, whether internal or external, is an important part of a quality blog post.
-Where you anchor the text is also important for SEO as it tells site crawlers what the page you’re linking to is all about.
+Whether internal or external, adding links to content is an essential part of a quality blog post.
+The anchor text is also crucial for SEO, as it tells site crawlers what the page you’re linking to is all about.

 There are two easy ways to add hyperlinks to your content.
 The first way is to select the text you want to hyperlink.
 Then, find the floating menu box and select the link icon highlighted in blue below.

-You’ll see a box appear that allows you to add a URL.
+A box will appear that allows you to add a URL.

-From here, you’ll be able to add your link
+From there, you’ll be able to add your link.

-The second (and easier way) to add hyperlinks is by using a keyboard shortcut.
+The second (and more straightforward way) to add hyperlinks is by using a keyboard shortcut.
 Start by selecting the text you want to hyperlink.

-Then, on your keyboard, press command+K (Mac) or control+K (PC) to bring up the box and add your URL.
+Then, press Command+K (Mac) or Control+K (PC) to bring up the box and add your URL on your keyboard.

-Your content might be beautifully written, but if it isn’t organized for the reader experience, you’ll find that your time on page metric might be low.
+Your content might be well written, but if it isn’t organized for the reader’s experience, your audience would likely not spend as much time as you expect on the post.
 Readers don’t want to spend time figuring out how to navigate your post, so make it easy for them with clear formatting.

 To organize a blog post, you’ll want to use headings.
-Headings tell the reader (and the search engines) what is important on the page using a hierarchy.
+Headings tell the reader (and the search engines) what is essential on the page using a hierarchy.